arman-hpp/Tosan-Academy-Final-Java-Project/README.md

 # Tosan-Academy-Final-Java-Project

 ### About
-This repository is the final project of Java course by Ali Gholami at Tosan Academy.\
+This repository has been developed by Arman Hassanpour to fulfill the final project of Java course by Ali Gholami at Tosan Academy.
+It is subject to submitted documents.
-The project is based on Spring Boot 3, which requires Java 17.\
+To develop the project, Spring Boot 3 has been used.
+The project is compatible with Java 17 and can be run on JDK 18.\
 \
 The project is a multi-module project.
 It has been built from a parent pom that manages a group of submodules.
 This project has 6 modules named `utils`,`model`,`repository`,`loan`,`core_banking`,`application`.
 When a multi-module project is run, all the modules are deployed together; furthermore an individual module can be deployed.